TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 If you would adopt method of 'grid_memory', you cau run `create_experiment.py` like below.
  - `python create_experiment.py --method grid_memory`
-You will get a param.json with the agent's training and evaluation requirements
+You will get a `param.json` with the agent's training and evaluation requirements.

 An experiment file which is named `target_path.txt` can be found under folder.